xtoeffel/outbreak/breakout/README.md

 A life is lost if the ball passes the paddle and falls in the pit.

-## Drops
+## Power Items

-Some bricks drop items when hit by the ball.
+Some bricks drop power items when hit by the ball.
-These drops can be picked up by the paddle.
+These items can be picked up by the paddle.
 While some are good others are bad.

 * &#9924; ICE: freezes paddle for a brief time